orospakr/txt2epub/README.md

 ## TODO

-Actual output of EPUB, more knobs for more input preformats variant.
+Actual output of EPUB, more knobs for more input preformat variants.